Island Resources Foundation

 The Foundation has contributed to a considerable body of island-specific information and programs that recognize the uniqueness of island conditions, the vulnerabilities of island environments, and the special qualities of island life.

 Four program areas comprise the principal experience base of the Foundation:

 - Environmental Planning, Sustainable Development and Impact Assessment

 - Resource Protection and Biodiversity Conservation

 - Institutional Development and Environmental Information

 Since 2009, a major program thrust of Island Resources Foundation has been the detailed description of environmental conditions in the major islands of the British Virgin Islands.
 The result is a series of island environmental profiles for the major islands of the BVIs.

 See the links at IRF Policy Publications for a detailed list of currently available island environmental profiles and related papers for Jost van Dyke, Virgin Gorda, and Anegada.

-We are also beginning the fund raising process for the last and most complex profile (Tortola-Beef Island) that we will be beginning in mid-2013.
-We urge you to contribute to the Foundation's environmental profile efforts at the secure JustGive web site.
+We are currently fund raising for the last and most complex profile (Tortola-Beef Island) that we will be beginning in early 2014.
+We urge and request you to contribute to the Foundation's environmental profile efforts at the secure JustGive web site.